apache/flink/docs/apis/streaming/state_backends.md

 ### The RocksDBStateBackend

-The *RocksDBStateBackend* is configured with a file system URL (type, address, path), such as for example "hdfs://namenode:40010/flink/checkpoints" or "file:///data/flink/checkpoints".
+The *RocksDBStateBackend* is configured with a file system URL (type, address, path), such as "hdfs://namenode:40010/flink/checkpoints" or "file:///data/flink/checkpoints".

 The RocksDBStateBackend holds in-flight data in a [RocksDB](http://rocksdb.org) data base that is (per default) stored in the TaskManager data directories.
 Upon checkpointing, the whole